Why fast-track leaders lose their mojo, and how to gain it back

-A facilitated peer group of leaders, made up of fast-growing companies, can provide the members a distinctive place for tackling tough issues, gaining esoteric wisdom and personal transformation.
+A facilitated peer group of leaders, made up of fast-growing companies, can provide the members with a distinctive place for tackling tough issues, gaining esoteric wisdom and personal transformation.

 Help is available.
 Such a group may be just the answer that you and your fast-growing company need.
 You can get back your mojo.

 A version of this article first appeared in Upsize Magazine.

 To see other opinion columns go to “Planting Seeds”.